 - TextDecoration – Example of text decoration methods on Codepen

 - Why are hyperlinks blue? by Elise Blanchard

 - Our World in Data was recommended by Noah Glushien as a site that is designed well for everyone’s vision, not just people with CVD.

-Guideline 1.4.11 Non-Text Contrast – Level AA directs us to have a minimum level of contrast (3:1) between two adjacent UI components to ensure that users can tell them apart.
+Guideline 1.4.11 Non-Text Contrast – Level AA also directs us to have a minimum level of contrast (3:1) between two adjacent colors in UI components and meaningful graphics to ensure that users can tell them apart.

 - Icons, if their meaning is critical to understanding.